An intelligent tutor for planning in large partially observable environments: Conclusion

 \section{Conclusion}

-We developed the first intelligent tutor for discovering and teaching resource-rational planning strategies for partially-observable environments, and showed that the tutor improved people’s resource-rationality by teaching them the planning strategy discovered by MGPO.
-People trained by the cognitive tutor learned significantly better planning strategies compared to people who practiced by themselves or were trained with a similar tutor that had no knowledge of MGPO's strategy.
-Our technical contributions are towards this achievement were (1) extending the meta-level MDP model of optimal human planning strategies to partially observable environments, (2) developing MGPO, a metareasoning algorithm that derives near-optimal strategies for human planning in partially observable environments, and (3) creating and evaluating a novel intelligent tutor that teaches the discovered planning strategies by approximating optimal metacognitive feedback.
+We have developed the first intelligent tutor for discovering and teaching resource-rational planning strategies for partially observable environments (MGPO).
+Our results show that the tutor improves people’s planning skills by teaching them the planning strategy discovered by MGPO.
+People trained by the intelligent tutor learned significantly better planning strategies compared to people who practiced by themselves or were trained with a similar tutor that doesn't rely on MGPO.
+We introduced three technical advances to make this possible: (1) extending the meta-level MDP model of optimal human planning strategies to partially observable environments, and (2) developing MGPO, a metareasoning algorithm that derives near-optimal strategies for human planning in partially observable environments, and (3) creating and evaluating a novel intelligent tutor that teaches the discovered planning strategies by approximating optimal metacognitive feedback.

-We believe intelligent tutoring systems based on strategy discovery methods to be a promising technology for improving human decision-making in the real world.
-While current applications are effective in teaching humans better planning strategies, they are currently still limited to highly simplified environments.
-Our intelligent tutor based on MGPO extends resource-rational analysis \citep{LiederGriffiths2020} to partially observable environments, a crucial component of many real-world tasks.
-While past intelligent tutoring systems have been successfully applied to teach metacognitive strategies in the real world, they have often relied on hand-crafted heuristics to do so \citep{aleven2006toward, chi2010meta}.
-Intelligent tutoring systems that utilize strategy discovery methods offer a potentially more effective way to teach real-world planning strategies: since the strategies are discovered using a metacognitive model of the planning task, they can computationally derive near-optimal planning strategies that are adapted to human cognition.
-Additionally, they can compute optimal metacognitive feedback based on the learner's errors and current information, which offers an effective way of teaching the discovered strategies in an automated way.
+We believe intelligent tutoring systems based on strategy discovery methods are a promising technology for improving human decision-making in the real world.
+While our previous intelligent tutors \citep[i.e., ][]{Callaway2021Leveraging,consul2021improving,mehta2022leveraging} were effective at teaching humans better planning strategies, they were limited to highly simplified environments.
+Our new intelligent tutor based on MGPO extends this approach to partially observable environments.
+This is a crucial step towards improving human planning in the real world because most real-world situations are only partially observable.
+Although some prior work has successfully developed intelligent tutoring systems teaching metacognitive strategies in the real world, those systems have often relied on teaching hand-crafted heuristics to do so \citep{aleven2006toward, chi2010meta}.
+MGPO automates the process of discovering near-optimal metacognitive strategies that real people can execute in the real world by using a metacognitive model of the planning task.
+Additionally, intelligent tutoring systems that utilize strategy discovery methods can compute optimal metacognitive feedback based on the learner's errors and current information, which offers an effective way to automate teaching the discovered strategies as well.